Travel the World With Grants Just for Educators

 Who’s eligible: Pre-K–12 teachers and informal educators from the U.S., Canada and Puerto Rico and Department of Defense Activity Schools who have demonstrated a dedication to geography education.
 Applicants must plan to return to a classroom or teaching environment the year following the expedition.

 Application deadline: The call for applications begins each fall.
-Sign up for updates here.
-See a sample application.

-Teacher at Sea Program.
 Love the open ocean?
 The National Oceanic and Atmospheric Administration (NOAA) has sent more than 800 educators from all 50 states to the Teacher at Sea program.
 Past Teacher at Sea ships operated in a variety of areas from the Hawaiian Islands and Alaska to the northeast Atlantic and the Florida coast.

 Cruises focus on either fisheries, oceanography or hydrography.
 Educators might help conduct research toward better understanding of marine habitats, sustainable fishing and climate or even assist in scanning the sea floor for underwater hazards in order to improve nautical charts.